elpato-dev/OSINT-compass/README.md

      - get results form different sources
      - currently checks for robots.txt, subdomains and if it is listed on the waybackmachine
      - can be easily extended with other sources
+- snscrape: enter a term that will be searched on reddit
+     - get reddit results
+     - get sentiment score
+     - not filtered so might include offensive content

 ### Alerting